Proportional Reasoning 2 (PR2)

 Imagine you had a box of these black, red and brown beads.
 Describe to someone how to make a copy of this necklace.

 In the module’s second section, students use the ratio table to make sense of measurement conversions and to reason about the efficiency of different car engines.
 The final section of For Every One (PR2) asks students to use a range of ‘fitting in’ strategies to examine the Vitruvian Man type relationships—measuring, for example, the ratio of their head length to their height.
-They also explore the aspect ratio of different smart phones and use formal ratio notation to make sense of image scaling and distortion.
+They also explore the aspect ratio of different smart phones and use formal ratio notation to make sense of scaling images and distortion.

 Overview of For Every One